COVID-19 IG advice for social care

 You may well need to work from home – for example, when self-isolating without symptoms.

-If you are working from home and using your own equipment you should check that your internet access is secure (e.g. use a Virtual Private Network and/or if possible avoid public wi-fi) and that any security features are in use.
+If you are working from home and using your own equipment you should check that your internet access is secure (for example use a Virtual Private Network and if possible avoid public wi-fi) and that any security features are in use.

 If you are taking any physical documents home with you that contain people’s personal/confidential information, you should also ensure the security of these documents at your home and when travelling.